FAQ / How It Works

 A simple workflow

-1. Start at the top of the slate (best-ranked picks first).
+1. Start at the top of the slate (highest-ranked entries first).

-2. Focus on props with a clear Recommendation (not “No Bet”).
+2. Focus on entries with a clear signal (not “No Bet”).

-3. Use Edge (%) to compare value across props, not to “force” action.
+3. Use Edge (%) to compare differences across props, not to force action.

 4. If the slate is weak, passing is a valid decision.